-Some conversions may return a higher ROAS and some may return a lower ROAS, but all together Google Ads will try to keep your conversion value per cost equal to the target ROAS that you set.
-For example, if you set a target ROAS of 500%, Google Ads will automatically adjust your bids to try to maximise your conversion value, while reaching this target ROAS.
-To help improve your performance in the ad auction, this strategy adjusts bids using real-time signals such as device, browser, location, time of day, etc. It also automatically adjusts bids based on whether someone is on one of your remarketing lists.
+Some conversions may return a higher ROAS and some may return a lower ROAS, but all together Google Ads will try to keep your conversion value per cost equal to the target ROAS that you've set.
+For example, if you set a target ROAS of 500%, Google Ads will automatically adjust your bids to try to maximise your conversion value, while reaching this target ROAS (see details of the example below).
+To help improve your performance in the ad auction, this strategy adjusts bids using real-time signals such as device, browser, location and time of day.
+It also automatically adjusts bids based on whether or not someone is on one of your remarketing lists.

 Here's the maths: